Types of Private Caregiver Qualifications

 When you are finally ready to hire a professional caregiver for an elderly parent, how do you go about finding the right person?
 Whether you source referrals from friends, go through a caregiving agency, or try to find a private caregiver on your own, the process of making sure that they are qualified to care for your loved one should be the same.

-Receiving care at home is ideal for many people, as 77 percent of people over the age of 50 would prefer to age in place.
+Receiving care at home is ideal for many people.
+According to AARP, 77 percent of people over the age of 50 would prefer to age in place.
 Inviting someone into your home, or your parent’s home, is a deeply personal thing, however.
 Not only do you want to make sure that your parent will be receiving the best possible care, you also want to find someone who will respect their home and personal preferences.
-Being an exceptional private caregiver calls for more than just being good with people, it also requires proper training and experience.
+Being an exceptional private caregiver calls for more than just being good with people, it also requires proper caregiving training and experience.

 Types of Care at Home & Caregiver Qualifications